Immunisation for Aboriginal and Torres Strait Islander people

-If you are looking for information on COVID-19 vaccines, please visit the COVID-19 vacccination page
+If you are looking for information on COVID-19 vaccines, please see our COVID-19 vaccines program.

 Vaccines for Aboriginal and Torres Strait Islander people

-Aboriginal and Torres Strait Islander peoples have higher rates of some vaccine preventable diseases (VPD) than non-Indigenous persons.
-For this reason, additional vaccines are available free through the National Immunisation Program.
+Aboriginal and Torres Strait Islander peoples have higher rates of some vaccine preventable diseases than non-Indigenous persons.
+For this reason, extra vaccines are available free through the National Immunisation Program or they are offered at different age points.

-These extra vaccinations are in addition to the routine vaccinations offered throughout life (pregnancy, childrenadolescents, adults and seniors).
+Extra vaccinations are in addition to the routine vaccinations offered throughout life (pregnancy, children, adolescents, adults and seniors).

-Please speak to your doctor or vaccination provider about your vaccination needs.
+Please speak to your health professional about your vaccination needs.

 Influenza vaccine